The store will not work correctly in the case when cookies are disabled.

 Watering a new lawn

 Spring and autumn are the best times to sow grass seed for fast germination, as when temperatures are too hot or too cold - this can affect the establishment of your new lawn.
 With this in mind, here are tips for watering your lawn, whether sowing in spring or autumn.

 You should aim to water your lawn every day, daily, for the first six weeks after sowing your seed.
 If there is prolonged rainfall for 1 - 2 days, you can avoid doing this.

 Rain is far more likely in autumn, so on days where it doesn't rain during the six weeks after sowing - make sure to keep your seeds moist.

 Watering an established lawn

-- You should see minor puddles on the surface.
+You should see minor puddles on the surface.

-- Aim to water late in the evening or night time when the sun has gone down and it is cooler.
-Alternatively you can water first thing in the morning.
+Aim to water late in the evening or nighttime when the sun has gone down, and it is cooler.
+Alternatively, you can water first thing in the morning.

-While we hope to have covered every point in the above bullet points, you can also further your knowledge and read our more in-depth guide on about watering your lawn in summer.
+While we hope to have covered every point in the above bullet points, you can also further your knowledge and read our more in-depth guide on watering your lawn in summer.